ashen-d-fenando/Web-Calculator/README.md

 It looks like a simple project, but I did it to gain programming experience

-Especially, I learned more about HTML, CSS, and JavaScript
+Especially, I learned more about HTML, CSS, and JavaScript.